submits flow runs to serverless infrastructure directly, depending on your configuration.

 --install-policy | Install policy to use workers from Prefect integration packages. |

-, the worker deploys flow runs to a Kubernetes cluster.
+kubernetes, the worker deploys flow runs to a Kubernetes cluster.

 Prefect must be installed in any environment (for example, virtual environment, Docker container) where you intend to run the worker or